List of Afghanistan One Day International cricket records: Greatest win margins (by runs)

-The greatest winning margin by runs in ODIs was New Zealand's victory over Ireland by 290 runs in the only ODI of the 2008 England tour.
+The greatest winning margin by runs in ODIs was England's victory over South Africa by 342 runs in the third and final ODI of South Africa's 2025 tour of England.
 The largest victory recorded by Afghanistan is during the 2018 series by 154 runs against Zimbabwe.

 Greatest win margins (by balls remaining)

 The greatest winning margin by balls remaining in ODIs was England's victory over Canada by 8 wickets with 277 balls remaining in the 1979 Cricket World Cup.
 The largest victory recorded by Afghanistan, is during the 2013 Series against Kenya when they won by 8 wickets with 193 balls remaining.

 Greatest win margins (by wickets)

 A total of 55 matches have ended with chasing team winning by 10 wickets with West Indies winning by such margins a record 10 times.
 Afghanistan have won an ODI match by a margin of 10 wickets only once.

 Highest successful run chases

 South Africa holds the record for the highest successful run chase which they achieved when they scored 438/9 in response to Australia's 434/9.
-Afghanistan's highest innings total while chasing is 276/8 in a successful run chase against UAE at Dubai in December 2014.
+Afghanistan's highest innings total while chasing is 286/2 in a successful run chase against Pakistan at Chennai in 2023 Cricket World Cup.